Arjeno/catche/README.md

 end
 ```

-This will result in the following expirations:
+This will result in the following expirations, depending on your routes configuration:

 ```ruby
 @project.update_attributes({ :title => 'Update!' }) # or @project.destroy